sKiLdUsT/awesomebot/COMMANDS.md

 Play something according to the subject of either
 - *YouTube Link*
 - *Soundcloud Link*
-- *Generic search term to be lookup up on YouTube*
+- *Generic search term to be looked up on YouTube*

 **Example**
 ```